CasianLW/portfolio-casian-react-typecript-cms/README.md

 (We can then delete the Home.module.css file, which is no longer needed, as well as the import import styles from '../styles/Home.module.css' in pages/index.tsx.)

 <details>
-<summary>rcprettier configuration if not already done:</summary>
+<summary>.prettierrc configuration if not already done:</summary>
 <br>
-Add rcprettier.rc to the project:
+Add .prettierrc.rc to the project:

 ```
 {